Jithendiran/Linux-learning/memory/README.md

 `readelf -d a.out` for loader and `readelf -S a.out` for linker

+dynamic link info `ldd ./a.out` To list shared libraries the program will load.

 **Other information**:
 Other information to describe the construction of a process